n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.executecommand.md

 The Execute Command node has two properties:

 1. **Execute Once** toggle: This is a boolean field that specifies whether you want the node to execute only once, or once for every item it receives an input.
-2. **Command** field: This is a text field that specifies the command tto execute on the host machine.
+2. **Command** field: This is a text field that specifies the command to execute on the host machine.

 ## Example Usage